elementary/appcenter-web/_apps/com.github.brain_child.moobo.md

 redirect_from: /com.github.brain_child.moobo.desktop/
 ---

-<p>Visualize your ideas on moodboards.
-Use different widgets which you can and drag, stack, scale or color.</p>
+<p>Use different widgets to visualize your thoughts.</p>
-<p>⚠ NOTE: The potential of this app has not yet been reached.
-At the moment, the program is considered as proof of concept.
-Unexpected behavior may occur.</p>
+<p>⚠ NOTE: The app is not finished.
+At this point, consider Moobo as proof of concept.</p>